 What is ‘Student Voice’, Exactly?

-You’ve probably hear the term, ‘student voice and choice,’ in reference to personalized learning.
+You’ve probably heard the term, ‘student voice and choice,’ in reference to personalized learning.
 The Glossary of Education Reform offers this definition; “student voice refers to the values, opinions, beliefs, perspectives, and cultural backgrounds of individual students and groups of students in a school, and to instructional approaches and techniques that are based on student choices, interests, passions, and ambitions.”

 Let’s break down this definition.
 First, student voice involves ‘the values, opinions, beliefs, perspective, and cultural backgrounds’ of all students.
 So this is more than simply listening to our students in class.
 Listening to the collective student voice means that we listen to and respond to what really matters to students.
 Are their opinions being heard?
 Are their values and beliefs being respected?
 Are their varying cultural backgrounds freely expressed?